Package vs DIY comparison

 The Real Cost Difference

-DIY trips usually win by 30–50% once you use regional rail properly and avoid panic resale.
+DIY trips usually win by 30 to 50% once you use regional rail well and avoid panic resale.
 Packages become hardest to justify on routes where Germany’s own transport network already makes the weekend easy.
 That is why Rhine-Ruhr, Frankfurt, Hamburg, and Bavaria are often stronger DIY plays than the package market admits.

 How to Think About It

 If your whole trip depends on one over-demanded match, a package can be rational.
-If your goal is to build the best football weekend in Germany, DIY planning is usually the better product.
+If your goal is to build a bigger football weekend in Germany, DIY planning is usually the better fit.
 BundesTrip exists on that side of the decision: planning the route, not reselling the seat.